LUX · Learn

 To join: reply to your LUX welcome email with the words "Founding Voice" and your social handles.
 Cole reads every reply.

-your reading is yours forever · cancel any time
+the word and your first reading are free · your record is yours forever · cancel any time

 LUX is one surface of the Noctara architecture.
 Patent filed.
 Voice clean.